limz10/comp20-tli/captainslog/README.md

 Everything has been implemented correctly.
 There is no JavaScript errors.

 I worked on this project alone.
-I read Ming's example code, jQuery documentation, and how to use the time stamp in JavaScript.
+I read the instructor's example code, jQuery documentation, and how to use the time stamp in JavaScript.

 I spent approximately an hour on this project.

+I spent another two hours to deal with the local storage and optimize so it works exactly the way I want.
+It would be great if the instructor can advise me on my optimization as I believe there should be a better way to do this front-end engineering.